chrisw7/chrisw7.github.com/_projects/survey.md

   - "[NE Course Calendar](http://www.ucalendar.uwaterloo.ca/0708/COURSE/course-NE.html)"
 ---

-As the VP of Networking & Outrach for the Nanotechnology Engineering Student Society, my main undertaking was desigining, executing, and analyzing a survey of the graduating nanotechnology engineering class.
+As the VP of Networking & Outreach for the Nanotechnology Engineering Student Society, my main undertaking was desigining, executing, and analyzing a survey of the graduating nanotechnology engineering class.

 ![Core Courses](/images/survey.png)